fetchrobotics/docs/README.md

 Fetch & Freight Research Edition Documentation
 ==============================================

+Note: This branch is for the ROS Melodic docs.
+See other releases' docs in other branches.

 This is the source for the Fetch & Freight Research Edition Documentation, which is  hosted at http://docs.fetchrobotics.com